 Aptos — 47.81 Tps

-Aptos targets high-performance decentralized applications, especially in DeFi.
-It uses the Move language and parallel execution to scale efficiently, processing around 47.81 tps in practice.
+Aptos targets high-performance decentralized applications, particularly for DeFi.
+It uses the Move language and parallel execution to scale efficiently, processing around 47.81 tps in practice according to this overview.

 The Aptos token supports governance and transaction fees across the platform.